 In no case will refunds be considered if a written request is received after the official first day of classes for that semester (SUNY Administrative Policies 057.7).

 Your high school is required to send the Office of Undergraduate Admission a final official copy of your high school transcript with the date of graduation posted on it.
-This is necessary for both residency documentation and financial aid verification.
-If your high school guidance office has not done so, please request they do so immediately.
+This is required by the New York State Education Department to finalize enrollment and financial aid.
+If your high school guidance office has not done so, please request they do so immediately before the first day of classes.

 If you have taken college courses, AP courses, or IB courses while in high school and wish to receive credit for these courses, you must request that official transcripts/score reports be sent to the Office of Undergraduate Admission in order to be considered for credit.